yamatt/blog/content/blog/safety-and-security.md

 My carbon monoxide detector won't let you close the battery door if you take the battery out.
 This makes it a little obvious that the battery has been removed.

-It used to be that the guidance in the UK when adding a loft extension, was to ensure all doors are replaced with firedoors that self close.
+It used to be that the regulations in the UK when adding a loft extension, was to ensure all doors are replaced with firedoors that self close.

 This lead to people propping the doors open.
-So the guidance was changed to install smoke alarms that are linked, on all floors.
+So the regulations were changed to install smoke alarms that are linked, on all floors.

 This is incredibly sensible and pragmatic advice that responds to people's usage of safety equipment.